Quantum density estimation with density matrices: Application to quantum anomaly detection: Method application: Quantum-classical anomaly detection

-Once the ability of the proposed circuits to approximate probability density functions was established, a similar experiment was performed with a previously labeled anomaly detection dataset.
-For this purpose, we used a modified version, from Ref. \cite{Aggarwal2015TheoreticalEnsembles}, of the Cardiotocography dataset from the UCI Machine Learning Repository, related to fetal heart rate.
+We used the quantum-classical density estimation method Q-DEMDE to detect anomalies in a previously labeled AD data set.
+We used a modified version, from Ref. \cite{Aggarwal2015TheoreticalEnsembles}, of the Cardiotocography data set from the UCI Machine Learning Repository related to fetal heart rate.
 It consists of 1831 samples, where each sample contains 21 attributes, with two classes: the \textit{normal} class for the inliers, and the \textit{pathologic} class for the outliers.
-This dataset was divided into three partitions: train (60\%), validation (20\%), and test (20\%), all of which contained both normal samples and outliers in the same proportion (approximately, 9.6\% of all samples were labeled as outliers).
+This data set was divided into three partitions: training (60\%), validation (20\%), and test (20\%), all of which contained both normal samples and outliers in the same proportion (approximately 9.6\% of all samples were labeled as outliers).

-As a first step, RFF and AFF were applied to the samples of all partitions as quantum feature mappings.
-To evaluate the effect of the number of Fourier features on the classification, we worked with 4 and 8 dimensions (which, once normalized, corresponded to quantum states of 2 and 3 qubits, respectively).
-With the quantum states of the training partition samples, we calculated the density matrices for pure states $\rho_{train,1}$ (see Eq. \ref{QAD:Eq1}) and for mixed states $\rho_{train,2}$ (see Eq. \ref{QAD:Eq2}), and then we used them to build the respective quantum circuits.
-As usual in anomaly detection algorithms, labels were not used during the training phase.